SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Custom Tasks
 ^^^^^^^^^^^^

-CumulusCI integrates with Robot via custom ``robot`` tasks, such as:
+CumulusCI integrates with Robot via custom tasks, such as:

 * ``robot``: Runs one or more Robot tests.
 This is the most common task.
 * ``robot_libdoc``: Runs the `libdoc <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#library-documentation-tool-libdoc>`_ command, which creates an HTML file defining all the keywords in a library or resource file.